astralfrontier/chaosfrontier-org-wiki/games/sycamour-division/children-of-the-night.md

 > Nick, you know her too.
 When you were younger, you picked up a stray teddy bear on the street, since you were trying to get a hang of your powers.
 Unfortunately, when you grabbed it, you saw that same girl being beaten-- even shedding blood-- by what appear to be orphanage staff.

+> Dubium always wears her hair with a large ponytail, even casually.
+She honestly doesn't know why she's let it grow so much and why she even bothers taking care of it, but she does anyway for mysterious reasons.
+She can sometimes be seen with glasses, though ever since the orphanage burnt down she has never gotten the time to buy a new pair.
+Maybe she'll look for one someday.
+> Maybe.
+> She usually wears hoodies, and, more notably, she always has gloves on.
+Even in her sleep.
+> Maybe even when she showers.

 * Creates metal constructs from the iron in her own blood
 * May become anemic if she overloads her powers
 * May have inherited a power from [Iron Maiden](#iron-maiden)